Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 The smaller fries had a bit of crispiness to them while the bigger and longer ones were just plain soft.
 Nonetheless, they weren’t dry, so we could still give them a 6.5/10 for texture.

-The Panasonic NB-G110P has a high build quality which justifies its price.
-However, it has no noticeable additional design features compared to other less expensive small toaster ovens—including the Mueller MT-175—besides an interior light and an auto-pull rack.
+The Panasonic NB-G110P has a high build quality and some rare features including an interior light and an auto-pull rack which justifies its price.
+However, we’d love more additional design features compared to other less expensive small toaster ovens—including the Mueller MT-175.

 In the Box